hashicorp/terraform-website/content/source/docs/enterprise/admin/resources.html.md

 ### Suspending or Deleting a User

-Suspending a user retains their account, but does not allow them to access any Terraform Enterprise resources.
+Suspending a user retains their account, but does not allow them to access any Terraform Cloud resources.
 Deleting a user removes their account completely; they would have to create a new account in order to log in again.

 Suspended users can be unsuspended at any time.
 Deleted users cannot be recovered.